-How does CRM software boost sales?
+How does a CRM boost sales?

-Using CRM software streamlines the entire sales pipeline so your salespeople are able to close deals faster and with less effort.
+Using a CRM streamlines the entire sales pipeline so your salespeople are able to close deals faster and with less effort.
 By automating many of the tasks that clutter daily workflow, agents have more time to engage with customers.
 And with all that data at their fingertips, your agents will know exactly what their customers want and when they’re most likely to want it.

 How does a CRM system increase customer satisfaction?

 With so many options on the market, customers know that they can drop one vendor for another with the click of a button.
 Having the tools in place to anticipate their needs and address their concerns makes each customer feel valued as an individual, not just as a consumer.
 CRM also directs customers to the representative who is best equipped to quickly solve their issues, so no one gets stuck feeling like a football being passed from one rep to the next.